-The ability of silicon-based MEMS devices to withstand high "g" forces has been demonstrated recently in a series of firings in artillery shells where the g forces reached over 6500 g.
+The ability of silicon-based MEMS devices to withstand high "g" forces has been demonstrated in a series of firings in artillery shells where the g forces reached over 6500 g.
 These small MEMS-based systems, illustrated in Figure 10, have provided proof-of-principal that highly integrated INS/GPS systems can be developed and led to a recent program where the goal was a system on the order of 3 in3, or 2 in3 for the INS alone (Ref.
 [2]).
-Unfortunately, the goals were not met.
-The current status of a typical MEMS INS is represented by the Honeywell HG1900 with a weight <1 lb., volume <20 cubic inches, power <3 watts, gyro bias of 1 to 30 °/hr, and gyro angle random walk of $0.1 °/\sqrt{hr}$.
+The size goals were met but the performance goals are still being pursued.
+The current status of a typical MEMS INS is represented by the Honeywell HG1900 with a weight <1 lb., volume <20 cubic inches, power <3 watts, gyro bias of 1 to 30 °/hr, and gyro angle random walk of 0.1 °/ \sqrt{hr} .
 This system is in production.
-Another is the HG1930 which has a volume of <4 cubic inches, a gyro bias of 20 °/hr and a gyro random walk of 0.15 deg/ \sqrt{hr} (Figure 21).
+Another is the HG1930 which has a volume of <4 cubic inches, a gyro bias of 20 °/hr and a gyro random walk of 0.15 deg/ \sqrt{hr} (Figure 11).
 The volumes compare with tactical grade RLG and IFOG systems with a volume of about 34in3.
-These systems also represent 4 orders of magnitude improvement in weight and volume over the gimbal system SPIRE.
-If micromechanical instrument performance improvements can be made, they will come to dominate the entire inertial instrument application spectrum.
+These systems also represent 4 orders of magnitude improvement in weight and volume over the gimbal system SPIRE, Atlantic Inertial Systems and others have systems.
+If performance improvements can be made, they will come to dominate the entire market.